doanvalerie/pokemini-website/docs/description.md

 is stand-alone.
 As mentioned in lab 1 ("Development Tools Tutorial and Lab Introduction"), we run the following command to write `pokemon-go.bin` to `/sys/mcuimg.bin`.
-After the program has been written to non-volatile memory, the application will run once the LaunchPad is connected to power.
+After the program has been written to non-volatile memory, the application will run after the LaunchPad is connected to power.
 Pressing the "Reset" button will restart the application.

 ```